 “We are using Oracle Identity Manager for the management of the identity cycle.
 We have a human resources system as a source, and we have some custom-made applications as a destination of the changes in the identities. - A PeerSpot user who is a Project Manager at a government “

-One Identity Active Roles is ranked 7th in User Provisioning Software with 2 reviews while Oracle Identity Governance is ranked 4th in User Provisioning Software with 11 reviews.
-One Identity Active Roles is rated 8.0, while Oracle Identity Governance is rated 7.0.
-The top reviewer of One Identity Active Roles writes "Flexibility and extensibility of the platform allowed us to achieve far more efficiencies than we ever expected".
-On the other hand, the top reviewer of Oracle Identity Governance writes "Stable, scalable, and allows you to assign who has access to what, but implementing it is a bit more complex, and its uses cases aren't that extensive".
-One Identity Active Roles is most compared with Azure Active Directory (Azure AD), ManageEngine ADManager Plus, One Identity Manager, SailPoint IdentityIQ and SAP Identity Management, whereas Oracle Identity Governance is most compared with CyberArk Privileged Access Manager, SailPoint IdentityIQ, One Identity Manager, Microsoft Identity Manager and NetIQ Identity Manager.
+One Identity Active Roles is ranked 5th in User Provisioning Software with 5 reviews while Oracle Identity Governance is ranked 3rd in User Provisioning Software with 11 reviews.
+One Identity Active Roles is rated 8.0, while Oracle Identity Governance is rated 7.2.
+The top reviewer of One Identity Active Roles writes "Give us control over attributes a service desk analyst can change, and we can build in integrity rules".
+On the other hand, the top reviewer of Oracle Identity Governance writes "A scalable solution designed to meet the requirements of medium and large-sized companies".
+One Identity Active Roles is most compared with Microsoft Entra ID, ManageEngine ADManager Plus, One Identity Manager, SailPoint IdentityIQ and Softerra Adaxes, whereas Oracle Identity Governance is most compared with SailPoint IdentityIQ, One Identity Manager, CyberArk Privileged Access Manager, Microsoft Identity Manager and OpenIAM Identity Governance.
 See our One Identity Active Roles vs. Oracle Identity Governance report.

 See our list of best User Provisioning Software vendors.